+Most of our meetings are open to respectful guests.
 Auto-captions will be enabled; please message with further access needs (the sooner the better) and to get zoom info: firstname.lastname@example.org

 *To apply, you must be 18 years of age or older and identify as being Deaf or Disabled.
 See below for more information.